sentientmonkey/vim-flog/README.md

 Here is an example of my configuration during the build:

-`./configure --with-features=huge --enable-rubyinterp --enable-pythininterp --enable-perlinterp --enable-cscope`
+`./configure --with-features=huge --enable-rubyinterp --enable-pythoninterp --enable-perlinterp --enable-cscope`

 Install the Flog gem like this: `gem install flog`.